 Solar panels will work in any temperature and any climate.
 However, the truth is that solar panel efficiency could be reduced in very high temperatures.
 Solar panels are tested at a temperature of about 77 degrees Fahrenheit, so heat can reduce output efficiency by 10-25%!

 This is why it’s extremely important to consider the brand of solar panels you’re using for your home energy needs.
 When you make the investment of solar energy, you want to make sure to get the most out of it, which means being able to produce the most amount of power during those peak hours of sunlight.
-Consider a brand like LG and the LG NEON® 2 355W solar panels which are designed to perform in hot weather.
-We chose our solar panel provider as LG for a reason, including the efficiency of the panels in hotter climates.
+Consider a brand that has solar panels designed to perform in hot weather.
+We chose our solar panel providers based on the efficiency of the panels in hotter climates.

 #2.
 Solar panels will work during a blackout